 Another big reason why Suryavarman I is often credited with Phimai is because he’s believed to be one of the only early Khmer Buddhist kings.
 There’s no evidence to support this, however, other than his posthumous name: nirvanapada.
 The term ‘nirvana’ is used to refer to Buddhist enlightenment, and is rarely used in a Hindu context.
 It’s worth noting, though, that the temples he commissioned at Angkor, such as Phimeanakas, were Hindu.

 The other candidate is Jayavarman VI (r.
 1080 – 1107).
 Overall, we know little about this king, but it’s widely believed that the Phimai area was his hometown.
 Furthermore, some scholars suggest that there was another rival king, whose name we do not know, ruling from Angkor at the same time.
-That means that Phimai likely acted as the capital of the Khmer Empire for a time.
+That means that Phimai likely acted as the capital of the empire for a time.

 Jayavarman VI also founded a new lineage, the Mahidharapura dynasty, of which major future kings like Suryavarman II (builder of Angkor Wat) and Jayavarman VII were a part.
 Jayavarman VII pays homage to his ancestor in a stele found at his Preah Khan temple.
-And perhaps his ancestral affiliation with Phimai is why the ‘great builder king’ built a royal road directly connecting it to Angkor.
-In fact, many aspects of the kind of Buddhism practiced at Phimai likely influenced the form of Buddhism that Jayavarman VII would spread throughout his kingdom.
+And perhaps his ancestral affiliation with Phimai is why the ‘great builder king’ constructed a royal road directly connecting it to Angkor.
+In fact, many aspects of the Buddhism practiced at Phimai likely influenced the form of Buddhism that Jayavarman VII would spread throughout his kingdom.

 Visiting Prasat Hin Phimai